 The scheme rewards farmers for meeting local environmental objectives.
-Unlike ELS, where the maximum payment per hectare was £30, in Countryside Stewardship, an agreement holder gets paid for what they actually do.
-In addition, the scheme doesn’t have to be applied across the whole farm, which offers considerable flexibility.
+Unlike Entry Level Stewardship, where the maximum payment per hectare was £30, in Countryside Stewardship, an agreement holder is paid for what they actually do.
+In addition, the scheme does not have to be applied across the whole farm, which offers considerable flexibility.

-“We submitted an application in 2016 on our 250 ha arable farm in Lincolnshire, which included buffering of watercourses, management of hedgerows and some arable options to encourage wild birds and pollinators (AB1 and AB9) on less productive land.
-We were able to meet the local objectives even though at first sight we don’t have a lot of “environmental” interest but have secured an agreement which will contribute quite a bit to farm income over the next 5 years – Mrs Chris Black, Susworth, Lincolnshire”
+“We submitted an application in 2016 for our 250-ha arable farm in Lincolnshire, which included buffering of watercourses, management of hedgerows and some arable options to encourage wild birds and pollinators (AB1 and AB9) on less productive land.
+We were able to meet the local objectives even though at first sight we do not have a lot of ‘environmental’ interest.
+We have secured an agreement that will contribute quite a bit to farm income over the next five years.”
+Mrs Chris Black, Susworth, Lincolnshire

-Natural England are keen for farmers to apply for Countryside Stewardship in 2017 and are providing additional support to help applicants to complete their applications.
+Natural England is keen for farmers to apply for Countryside Stewardship in 2017 and is providing support to help applicants to complete their applications.

-Starting mid-April, there will be events held around the country to raise awareness of the Scheme and help land managers to understand how to submit an application.
-As well as these popular events, potential applicants can access 2 free one to one sessions with a specialist consultant to help them to make a quality application.
+Events are being held around the country to raise awareness of the scheme and to help land managers to understand how to submit an application.
+As well as these popular events, potential applicants can access two free one-to-one sessions with a specialist consultant to help them to make a high-quality application.

 The booking line for events and the advice sessions is 08453 713399 or email email@example.com.
 To request an application pack for Countryside Stewardship, contact Natural England on 0208 026 1089.

-The Government has confirmed that it will guarantee funding for Countryside Stewardship grants if these are agreed and signed before the UK’s departure from the EU.
-A successful application to the scheme in 2017 would result in an agreement that would start on 1st January 2018.
-Countryside Stewardship Mid Tier agreements are 5 years long.
+The government has confirmed that it will guarantee funding for Countryside Stewardship grants if these are agreed and signed before the UK’s departure from the EU.
+A successful application to the scheme in 2017 would result in an agreement that would start on 1 January 2018.
+Countryside Stewardship mid-tier agreements are for five years.